 Step 2: Laser engraving the photo frame

-Place the photo frame on the bed of your laser engraver.
-Make sure the areas you want to engrave are flat because you will be engraving both the wooden frame and glass in one pass.
-(You will also need to position a distance holder due to the leg on the back of the frame.)
-Focus on the glass.
+Place the photo frame onto your laser engraving machine's bed making sure that the areas to be engraved are flat.
+This is because we want to engrave both the wooden frame and glass in a single pass (note you will also need to position a distance holder due to the leg on the back of the frame).
+Focus your laser on the glass.

-When you engrave materials with a height difference, you need to calculate the z-Offset.
-For this application, we entered an offset value of +7 mm.
-(The height difference between the two materials is 7 mm.)
-Note that the required settings can vary based on the laser engraving machine you are using, and the available laser power.
+As we engrave materials with height differences you must calculate the z-Offset.
+In our example we put an offset value of +7 mm as the height difference between the two materials is 7 mm.
+Please note the parameters vary depending on the laser engraving machine used and its available laser power.